Starring: Jason Beghe, John Pankow and Kate McNeil

-Now, the monkey concept in this flick is new for its time, and quite clever.
-Starting first as a lab-rat for an experiment, Ella was the only creature that actually cared wholesomely for Alan; her decisions were real, due to her having a near-similar intelligence, and it was all for her master and she finds sympathy from the very man who she serves.
-So when Melanie came in, it's psychotic jealousy was unleashed, and no one was safe, not even Alan, in the vein of Misery.
-Since this is a helping monkey caring for our lead, it's hard many to reason with her as she's prone to reduce to her animal instinct anytime she felt threatened.
+Now, the monkey concept in this flick is new for its time and quite clever.
+Starting first as a lab-rat for an experiment, Ella was the only creature that actually care wholesomely for Alan as her decisions are real due to her having a near-human intelligence.
+It was all for her master and she finds sympathy from the very man who she serves so when Melanie came in, it's psychotic jealousy was unleashed and no one was safe, not even Alan in the climactic vein of Misery.

 1 parakeet found killed